bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/contributing-to-the-project.md

 !!! note

     While this section rightfully belongs where it is in terms of workflow, it is recommended that you continue reading this article to it's end.
-This will allow you to understand what comes after your changes, and may influence implementtion changes to avoid possible problems later on in the workflow.title: (.*)
+This will allow you to understand what comes after your changes, and may influence implementtion changes to avoid possible problems later on in the workflow.
-date: 2021-03-31

-date: 2021-03-30

 Submitting your changes is performed using the GitHub [Pull Request feature](https://help.github.com/en/articles/creating-a-pull-request).
 Before